evanisnor/durationjs/README.md

 *  Write unit tests if you add features
 *  If you add files update the testacular config to include them
-*  Ensure your Pull Requests target develop as their destination
+*  Work out of the develop branch and ensure your Pull Requests target develop as their destination

 Running the Unit Tests